 American Library in Paris, English language library in 7th arrondissement of Paris, France.

-The institution was founded in 1920 to provide reading materials to American soldiers after the First World War.
-During the Second World War, it played an important role in resisting occupation.
+The library was founded in 1920 to supply reading materials to American soldiers who remained in France after the First World War.
+Over the following decades it grew into a lasting institution for the English-speaking community in Paris.

 The community of curious travelers